 Advising on the governance of Martini Ziekenhuis and its Medical Specialists, including advice on the legal structure and setting up cooperation agreements between the Medical Specialists and the Board of the Hospital.

 Advising Dichterbij, a country-wide Dutch health care institution, on its reorganisation and related employment matters.
 The reorganisation has been a consequence of significant changes in health care legislation that stipulates a transfer of extramural health care from government to municipalities.
 These changes also translates in a significant decrease of the budget (possibly up to 20%) for extramural health care which inevitably leads to restructuring of the business, including a reduction of number of employees.
-The above mentioned changes in the health care legislation are one of the most visible milestones that have been implemented in this sector in the recent years.

 V&D was a landmark brand of high street located department stores (63 stores) in the Netherlands and was founded in 1887.
 Houthoff advised the company in a wide array of matters, including the restructuring of its debt, and representing the company in several high profile litigation matters related to real estate and labour law.